semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 ## Sinks

 A taint sink is specified by a pattern.
 Like in a search-mode rule, you can start this pattern with one of the following keys: `pattern`, `patterns`, `pattern-either`, `pattern-regex`.
-Unlike for sources and sanitizers, by default Semgrep does not consider the subexpressions of the matched expressions as sinks.
+Unlike sources and sanitizers, by default Semgrep does not consider the subexpressions of the matched expressions as sinks.

 In addition, taint sinks accept the following options: